Accra International Airport

-In 2024, the airport served a record 3.4 million passengers, a recovery from the 1.2 million in 2020 (reduced due to the COVID-19 pandemic).
-It presently serves as a hub for domestic and regional operator Africa World Airlines, and a base for domestic operator Passion Air.
+In 2025, the airport served a record 3.62 million passengers, a recovery from the 1.2 million in 2020 (reduced due to the COVID-19 pandemic).
+It presently serves as a hub for domestic and regional operator Africa World Airlines and a base for domestic operator Passion Air.

 The airport has two passenger terminals: Terminal 2 and Terminal 3.
 Terminal 2 handles only domestic flights, while Terminal 3 serves regional, international, and long-haul flights.
 Terminal 1 is presently no longer in use but will be redeveloped into an FBO.
 Terminal 3 has the capacity for large aircraft such as the Airbus A380.

 The airport has been recognized as the "Best Airport in Africa" (2-5 million pax per annum) for 2019, 2020 and 2021 by Airports Council International.

 History

 The airport was originally a military airport used by the British Royal Air Force during World War II.
 The facility was handed over to civilian authorities after the war.
 A development project was launched in 1956 by President Kwame Nkrumah to reconfigure the structure into a terminal building.
 The project was completed in 1958, turning the military base into an airport with a capacity of 500,000 passengers per year.
 The airport was originally named Accra International Airport.

-In 1969, the Accra International Airport was renamed Kotoka International Airport, in honor of Lieutenant General Emmanuel Kwasi Kotoka (1926–1967), a member of the National Liberation Council.
+In 1969, the Accra International Airport was renamed Kotoka International Airport in honour of Lieutenant General Emmanuel Kwasi Kotoka (1926–1967), a member of the National Liberation Council.
 Kotoka was killed in an abortive coup attempt at a location that is now the forecourt of the airport.